GerardOSullivan/BookReviewSite/readme.md

-# This is my Book Review Angular Web Application
+# This is my Book Review Web Application

 This is a simple application used to learn the basics of the MEAN stack.
 I have created an express application that connects to a Mongo database through the API.